ValCanBuild/Fluid-Simulation-DirectX11/README.md

 Changelog so far:

-v1.0.0: Initial working version of 2D Fluid Simulation with small interactivity.
+v1.1.1: Implemented obstacles for 2D Fluid Simulation.
+Slightly improved performance by reducing floating point precision for Textures to 16-bits.
+Changed advection calculation to use the MacCormack scheme.

+v1.1: 2D Fluid Simulation now running on Compute Shaders.
+Added AntTweakBar to the project in order to edit simulation parameters at runtime.

 v1.0.1: Implemented proper boundary conditions for 2D Fluid Simulation, changed 2D Wave Equation simulation to use DirectCompute.
 Added simple UI overlay for basic information displaying.

-v1.1: 2D Fluid Simulation now running on Compute Shaders.
-Added AntTweakBar to the project in order to edit simulation parameters at runtime.
+v1.0.0: Initial working version of 2D Fluid Simulation with small interactivity.